How to Build Simple React App (Part 1)

 npm start

-After installation is finished, and you start application open your browser and go to localhost:3000, you should see something screen similar (or same) as the picture below (background color is changed inside src/index.css for better distinction between image background and site background, that's why the background is light blue #eaf8ff).
+After installation is finished, and you start the application open your browser and go to localhost:3000, you should see something screen similar (or the same) as the picture below (background color is changed inside src/index.css for better distinction between image background and site background, that's why the background is light blue #eaf8ff).

 That is pretty much it.
 Pretty simple, right?
-We don't need any additional configuration for our test project, but if you want something customized check documentation for create-react-app tool, there you should find what you need.
+We don't need any additional configuration for our test project, but if you want something customized check the documentation for the create-react-app tool, there you should find what you need.

 Adding custom libraries